vasudevus/ScoreAppAutomation/README.md

 1) Copy the .apk file and paste it in the path - `<path to sdk platform-tools>`
 2) Open the cmd terminal from the directory where APK file is placed and enter command `adb install <apk filename>`

-## :pushpin: Android - Finding appPackage and appActivity:

-If the app is already installed on your device then we can make use of appPackage and appActivity to launch the app

-<b> Option 1 : </b>
-1) Open the app on the device, for which appPackage and appActivity is required.
-2) Open powershell and enter command `adb shell dumpsys window | grep -E 'mCurrentFocus|mFocusedApp'`
-NOTE: This command may not work for newer Android OS (10 or 11).
-In that case, use command:
-   `adb shell "dumpsys activity activities | grep mResumedActivity"`

-<b> Option 2 : </b>
-Install <b> APK info </b> app to retrieve appPackage and appActivity for the app installed in your device

 ## :pushpin: Inspecting Elements